Why companies are still struggling to get to grips with AI

-The consulting giant polled 122 business leaders and found that although AI is expected to reshape the traditional workplace, more than half of the respondents said they believed AI will have a positive impact on job creation.
+The consulting giant polled 122 business leaders and found that although it is expected to reshape the traditional workplace, more than half of the respondents said they believed AI will have a positive impact on job creation.

-In fact, 32 percent of respondents said that with the implementation of AI, more jobs will be created than lost, and an additional 20 percent anticipate that AI will create a surge in new jobs, boosting the economy.
+In fact, 32 percent of respondents said that with the implementation of AI, more jobs will be created than lost, and an additional 20 percent anticipate that it will create a surge in new jobs, boosting the economy.

 “Like the poll respondents, many of the people on teams I work with don’t feel their jobs are jeopardized by AI.
 In fact, they demand intelligent automation that enables them to redirect their time toward more complex work that drives greater employee engagement and adds real value,” said Jeff Wong, EY Global Chief Innovation Officer.

 We estimate that we will save approximately 2.1 million hours of our people’s time on repetitive tasks in fiscal year 2018 due to automation.
 Those are hours that can be repurposed and reinvested into the EY business,” added Wong.

 Talent gap is the top concern for organizations looking to apply AI

 According to EY, while organizations are increasingly implementing AI technologies, adoption plans are being hampered by a shortage of people with relevant skills, which may explain the proportion of organizations applying the technology purely for its functional capabilities.

 A shortage of requisite talent to drive adoption is the biggest challenge for enterprise-wide AI programs, according to 80 percent of respondents.
 Next is a lack of integration of insights into current business processes, a lack of managerial understanding and sponsorship, and the data used not being trusted or of high quality.

 Businesses want to use AI to improve, but aren’t tracking progress